 One of the benefits of homeschooling is that you can tailor it to your family’s unique needs.
 For example, you might ask yourself: How many days should I homeschool my kids?

-Some people prefer 4-days or 5-days a week.
+Some people prefer four or five-day school weeks.
 Some do a year-round school schedule with regular breaks.
 It is really up to you depending on your family situation.

 Different Options of Yearly Planning

-The Well-Trained Mind: A Guide to Classical Education at Home (By Susan Wise Bauer & Jessie Wise) show us the following three options regarding yearly planning.
+The Well-Trained Mind: A Guide to Classical Education at Home (By Susan Wise Bauer & Jessie Wise) shows us the following three options regarding yearly planning.

 Which option do you like most?